 This article originally appeared in Physics World [link: http://physicsworld.com] September 2015 and is reproduced with permission.

-Fuel cells convert the chemical energy of hydrogen directly into electricity, producing only water as a by-product.
+Fuel cells convert the chemical energy of hydrogen directly into electricity.
+Then that’s producing only water as a by-product.
 The study, led by Dominic Notter of the Swiss Federal Laboratories for Materials Science and Technology and colleagues, assessed the environmental impact for a full life cycle of three types of vehicle: a compact gasoline-powered car; a battery electric vehicle; and a polymer electrolyte membrane fuel cell electric vehicle, or FCEV.
 In the study the FCEV was powered by a fuel cell that used electricity from the European grid to produce the hydrogen via electrolysis.
 In the model about half of the European electricity grid came from power stations using combustible fuels such as natural gas, coal and oil that all emit carbon dioxide into the atmosphere.

 The FCEV, however, guzzled the equivalent of 12.1 litres of gasoline per 100 km.
 “The FCEV powered with a European electricity mix is definitely a clear no-go strategy,” says Notter.
 “Transport with electric vehicles makes sense only if the vehicles are powered with electricity generated by renewable resources, such as solar, wind or water.”

 He adds, however, that when plenty of renewable electricity is available, FCEVs can play an important role in environmentally friendly transportation, along with battery and potentially also biogas-powered vehicles.